 On the way down, you can visit the Herb Museum and walk through the Herb Garden, although to be honest we didn’t see very many herbs growing.
 But then we don’t exactly have green thumbs, so maybe we just didn’t recognise them.
 Plus the wind was getting chilly up there, so we walked down fairly quickly.

 Finally, we discovered that Nishihira Park is actually the start of a hiking route along which you can get great views of Mt.
 Fuji.
-Seeing as we just came to see the Kawazuzakura like most people, we didn’t embark on this climb and were content enjoying the flowers and gushing at the many cute dogs around.
+Seeing as we, like most people, just came to see the Kawazuzakura, we didn’t embark on this climb.
+We were content enough enjoying the flowers and gushing at the many cute dogs around.

-If you’re planning a visit in the future, you can check the state of blooming of the trees on Matsuda Town’s official website, which is updated regularly once the festival approaches.
+If you’re planning a visit in the future, you can check the blooming status on Matsuda Town’s official website.
+It is updated regularly once the festival approaches.
 For now, we’re looking forward to the arrival of the main cherry blossom season!